 - We recommend using well rotted manure from a local farm (manure must be at least 2 years old, as fresh manure can burn the roots of your roses).

 Mulch in late March/early April, immediately after the first feed.
 If by autumn the layer of mulch has disappeared, a second application may be beneficial before winter.

 It is important to feed your rose before mulching.
-Watch our Head Gardener Steve as he gives you all of the tips you need to successfully feed your roses.
+Watch our feeding video which will give you all of the tips you need to successfully feed your roses.

 By following these simple steps, you will ensure your potted shrub rose gets off to the best possible start.

 There are two stages to deadheading.
 Discover the best tips from our gardeners explaining the careful steps required.